okfn/opendefinition/source/open-definition-dev.markdown

 required for compliance with attribution requirements) should also accompany the work.

+    HL: this is new and required to link to the license section

 ##### 2.1.2 Access

 The **work** shall be available as a whole and at no more than a